Sony RX100 III Comparison Review

 The Sony Cyber-shot DSC-RX100 III is a fixed lens compact camera that was announced in May 2014 and is equipped with an one-inch sensor.
 It offers a resolution of 20 megapixel.

-The Sony RX100 III has a Camera Elo of 2143.
-This rating puts the RX100 III among the top 40 percent of all travel zoom compact cameras.
+Is the Sony RX100 III a good camera?
+The RX100 III has a Camera Elo of 2026.
+This rating puts the RX100 III among the top 50 percent of all travel zoom compact cameras.
 In terms of its sensor size category (one inch cameras), the RX100 III ranks below average.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Sony RX100 III|

 |ISO 100 - 12 800 (80 - 25 600)|